bennyhuo/rx-marbles/docs/syntax.md

 # Controlling starting time point
-It is possible to have time lines starting at different time points, with use of `.` characters (also refered here as padding characters), where one dot represents one time advance step before timeline begins:
+It is possible to have time lines starting at different time points, with use of `.` characters (also referred here as padding characters), where one dot represents one time advance step before timeline begins:

 	marble paddings